A new two-component integrable system with peakon solutions: Introduction

+where $b$, $k_1$, and $k_2$ are three arbitrary constants.
+By some appropriate rescaling, equation (\ref{gCH}) was implied in the papers of Fokas and Fuchssteiner \cite{Fo,Fu}, where it was derived from the two-dimensional hydrodynamical equations for surface waves.
+Equation (\ref{gCH}) can also be derived by applying the tri-Hamiltonian duality to the bi-Hamiltonian Gardner equation \cite{OR}.

-It is very interesting for us to study the multi-component integrable generalizations of peakon equations.
-For example, in \cite{OR,CLZ,Fa}, the authors proposed the two-component generalizations of the CH equation (\ref{CH}) with $b=0$, and in \cite{GX,SQQ}, the authors present the two-component extensions of the cubic nonlinear equation (\ref{cCHN}) and equation (\ref{cCHQ}) with $b=0$.
-In this paper, we propose the following two-component system with cubic nonlinearity and linear dispersion
+The above shown equations are one-component integrable peakon models.
+It is very interesting for us to study multi-component integrable generalizations of peakon equations.
+For example, in \cite{OR,CLZ,LZ,Fa,HI,CHIP}, the authors proposed two-component generalizations of the CH equation (\ref{CH}) with $b=0$, and in \cite{GX,SQQ} the authors presented two-component extensions of the cubic nonlinear equation (\ref{cCHN}) and equation (\ref{cCHQ}) with $b=0$.